-Salmon fishing in Alaska is a significant tradition and industry synonymous with the Last Frontier.
+Salmon fishing in Alaska is a significant tradition and an industry synonymous with the 49th state.
 You may enjoy one or all five types of Alaskan salmon at home, but there’s nothing like indulging in king, coho, sockeye, pink, or chum directly from the source.

 Whether you want to splurge for a fine dining experience, cook salmon in your own kitchen, or fish for it right out of the Copper River, there’s no wrong way to explore this culinary delight.
 Here are a few ways we love to eat Alaskan salmon.

 Located inside Kenai Princess Wilderness Lodge in Cooper Landing, Rod & Reel offers delicious food options for breakfast, lunch, and dinner.
 Feast on beautiful plates like pan-seared salmon with mushroom risotto or dig into a bowl of wild Alaskan salmon chowder.
 Sip a glass of wine from their cellar as you warm up next to the elegant fireplace and enjoy the pristine view of the Kenai River and Mount Cecil Rhodes.
 Although the menu is upscale, the environment is more casual and welcome to all.
 Don’t miss this favorite spot of both tourists and locals.

 Solstice Bar & Grill

 After taking in all the sites that downtown Anchorage has to offer, stop into the Solstice Bar & Grill for a satisfying dinner of wild Alaska sockeye salmon with jumbo shrimp and mushroom potato hash.
 Or you could choose Solstice as the jumping off point for your night on the town and start it off with some traditional wild Alaska smoked salmon chowder.
 As the signature restaurant of the Westmark Hotel, Solstice Bar & Grill is the perfect location in the heart of everything downtown Anchorage has to offer.